moby/moby/ROADMAP.md

 reasons:

-- Long term impact of syntax changes is a sensitive matter that require an amount of attention the volume of Engine codebase and activity today doesn't allow us to provide
+- Long term impact of syntax changes is a sensitive matter that require an amount of attention the volume of Engine codebase and activity today doesn't allow us to provide.
-- Allowing the Builder to be implemented as a separate utility consuming the Engine's API will open the door for many possibilities, such as offering alternate syntaxes or DSL for existing languages without cluttering the Engine's codebase
+- Allowing the Builder to be implemented as a separate utility consuming the Engine's API will open the door for many possibilities, such as offering alternate syntaxes or DSL for existing languages without cluttering the Engine's codebase.
-- A standalone Builder will also offer the opportunity for a better dedicated group of maintainers to own the Dockerfile syntax and decide collectively on the direction to give it
+- A standalone Builder will also offer the opportunity for a better dedicated group of maintainers to own the Dockerfile syntax and decide collectively on the direction to give it.
 - Our experience with official images tend to show that no new instruction or syntax expansion is *strictly* necessary for the majority of use cases, and although we are aware many things are still lacking for many, we cannot make it a priority yet for the above reasons.